LukeGrahamLandry/franca/docs/imports.md

 Local overload sets like that are constant values in their scope (can be accessed with dot syntax or #use like any other).

 TODO: talk about other ways of making scopes (Type.scope_of and FuncId.scope_of) and other ways of using scopes (get_constants, get_constant).
+TODO: talk about build_for_graphics2 as an example of something weird with scopes

 ## Linking Extern Symbols